Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Saint Bernard

-The Saint Bernard is a big, powerful dog with thick coats that come in a variety of colors but are most famous for their white with brown patches and black masks.
+The Saint Bernard is a big, powerful dog with a thick coat that comes in a variety of colors but is most famous for their white with brown patches and black masks.
 They are patient, intelligent, and friendly dogs that are also very gentle with children.
 Here’s an interesting fact: the Saint Bernard has never worn a barrel of brandy around its neck.

 3. Greater Swiss Mountain Dog

-The Greater Swiss Mountain Dog is one of four Swiss mountain dog breeds and is 83 on the AKC’s breed popularity list.
-Another dog in the Working Group, the Swissy was bred as a farm dog and are the largest and oldest of the Alpine mountain dogs.
+The Greater Swiss Mountain Dog is one of four Swiss mountain dog breeds and is 87 on the AKC’s breed popularity list.
+Another dog in the Working Group, the Swissy was bred as a farm dog and is the largest and oldest of the Alpine mountain dogs.

 Swissies are very large and powerful dogs with a short, double coat that, like the Berners, comes in a tricolor of black, white, and red.
 They are dependable, devoted, and gentle dogs that will make an amazing addition to a family that has the space for the Swissy.